Otieno-Bonface/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints all possible combinations of two letter
+script that prints a number with two decimal places